 Experiencing the Southern hospitality and charm of historic Charleston has been on my personal bucket list for years.
 I pictured myself single, strolling south of Broad Street under expansive oak trees laced with Spanish moss or sitting at a café slowly sipping sweet tea.
-However, that was not to be — I brought my young children with me to Charleston in July 2015.
+However, that was not to be — I brought my young children with me to Charleston.
 Instead, I needed to find fun things to do in Charleston, SC with kids.

 Best Things to Do in Charleston, SC with Kids